SilkRose/Pony/src/stories/pretty-and-pink/a-gift-from-the-heart.md

 “Well, um, there is something I wanted to ask you,” Rarity said, fidgeting a bit.

-“Ooo, there’s something I want to ask you too.
+“Oh, there’s something I want to ask you too.
 Can I go first?”
 Pinkie asked.

 “Sure,” Rarity replied. *What could she want to ask me at a time like this?* Rarity thought.